 The Wallabies have limped off to Argentina so it's time for a showdown between the Rugby Championship winners and their arch-rivals in South Africa.

-Planet Rugby's Ross Hastie returned to the Highveld - where the Springboks want to turn the heat up on the All Blacks - to give you a view from the inside.
+Planet Rugby's Ross Hastie returned to the Highveld - where bombs drop from very high - to give you a view from the inside.

 Day 8 - Even the World Champs are still learning

 Just in case you were in any doubt, those who know best believe that the Springboks v All Blacks is the biggest contest in world rugby.

 Springboks scrum coach Pieter de Villiers told us on Tuesday that he reckons the Kiwis have the best, most consistent, scrum in the game.
 Later in the day, All Blacks assistant coach Ian Foster agreed that the respective rankings of 1 and 2 in the world were a fair reflection of the current situation.

 It would be hard to disagree, meaning that Saturday's clash at Soccer City takes on a different dimension to any other fixture on the global calendar.

 It's a pleasure to listen De Villiers explain the intricacies of the set-piece and it's clear he holds its place in the game in high esteem.
 There were only two scrums at Loftus but the Boks are sure to have a much sterner Test on Saturday.